alexb70/alexbourla.github.io/research/turning-the-table-on-globalprotect.md

 ### CVE-2025-0135 - The Ineffective Patch

-CVE-2025-0135 addressed the Forged IPC Disconnect for MacOS.
+CVE-2025-0135 addressed the forged IPC disconnect for macOS.
 As a reminder, exploiting this vulnerability required bypassing the security control shown below:

 | Defensive Control | Bypass Technique |
 |-------------------|------------------|